hernantz/blog/content/if-considered-harmful.md

 ## If you write elif

 Most of the time we are writing `if`s for type-checking and error-handling.
-There are some ways of not writting `if`s altogether.
+There are some ways of not writing `if`s altogether.

-In the case of `elif`s, it's easy to observe the paterns that emerge from the code, and patterns are easy to refactor.
+In the case of `elif`s, it's easy to observe the patterns that emerge from the code, and patterns are easy to refactor.
 Consider this checks on the type of user to determine the right permissions: